farrell0/DataStax-Developers-Notebook/README.md

 >functional areas within DataStax Enterprise (DSE).
 DSE Analytics can deliver a ‘content-based’ product
 >recommendation (aka, product-product).
 DSE Graph can deliver a ‘collaborative-based’ product recommendation
 >engine (aka, user-user).
 Both DSE Analytics and DSE Graph use DSE Core as their storage engine, and DSE
->Search as their advancedc index engine; a full integration, not just a connector.
+>Search as their advanced index engine; a full integration, not just a connector.
 >
 >In this edition of this document we’ll detail all of the code needed to deliver the above, and include
 >data.
 We’ll also use this edition of this document to provide a Graph query primer (Gremlin language